Skip to main content

 You thus reserve 8*7.3 = 58 GB of the node's memory per GPU, when hyperthreading is disabled (count half otherwise).

 Note that you can request more than 58 GB of memory per GPU if necessary (need for more memory per process).
-But this will result in overcharging of the job (allocation by Slurm of additional GPU resources that are not used): the GPU hours consumed by the job will then be calculated as if you had reserved more GPU for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).
+But this will result in overcharging of the job (allocation by Slurm of additional GPU resources that are not used): the GPU hours consumed by the job will then be calculated as if you had reserved more GPUs for the job but without them being used and therefore without benefit for the computation times (see the remarks at the bottom of the page).

-On the gpu_p6 partition
+On the quadri-GPU H100 partition (gpu_p6)

 • 468/96 = 4.87 GB per reserved CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)